dalmago/data_structure_nanodegree/P2/explanation_4.md

 mutable in Python.
 This copy is not accounted in the space and time complexity, since it is not part of the sort algorithm.

+Considering *N* to be the length of the input list:

 * Time complexity: O(N)
 * Space complexity: O(1) - in-place sorting